UMD-ARLIS/Graph-Benchmarking-Project/README.md

 If not fully test-driven, we should at least produce a unit test for each function that we write.
 As we mature we can add regression testing, integration testing etc.

+## Reference Management
+Update the reference details in the Project .bib file for now.
+If things get out of hand we can split to seperate ones.

+Add any paper of use to the google drive with the naming convention <FirstAuthorLastName><year>.*** eg osullivan2023.pdf

 ## Data management

-We'll use Google Drive Initially, with a TO-DO of finding a better version control system for datasets.
+We'll use Google Drive at the link above Initially, with a TO-DO of finding a better version control system for datasets.

 ## Task Tracking

-We'll use Jira at this link:
+Use Jira at the link above

-# TO DO

-Add in big-hands things to-do here for our visibility and tracking.
-Primary task management is through Jira.